mayakeys/mayakeys/README.md

 # Hi, I'm Maya 👋

-🎓 CS @ Caltech
+🎓 CS and Robotics @ Caltech
-🤖 Interested in computer vision, robotics, and representation learning
-🧠 Focused on building systems that perceive, reason, and act in the real world
+🤖 Interested in computer vision, robotics, and spatial reasoning 🧠 Focused on building agents that perceive, reason, and act in the real world

 ---